the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 Back to the fundamentals of programming and JavaScript.
 The last sections gave you lots of insights on how to work with data in JavaScript.
 Often you will have to deal with data in the shape of arrays (e.g. list of users, articles, messages) which can be modified by using the `filter()`, `map()`, and `reduce()` methods.
 There is one concept in programming though which should be taught early on: mutability vs immutability.

-The act of mutating a variable, which you will hear quite often when speaking to developers, can be translated into changing, modifying, altering, updating, or manipulation a variable.
+The act of mutating a variable, which you will hear quite often when speaking to developers, can be translated into changing, modifying, altering, updating, or manipulating a variable.
 So you may say that the data manipulation from before can also be called data mutation.
 But it's not that simple, because we have to differ between mutability and immutability.

 ![](images/mutation.png)